Caraval27/MultiplayerGameInC/README.md

 # Asylum Escape - Multiplayer Game

-This is a multiplayer game developed as the final project for my first year of my Bachelor's in Computer Engineering.
+This is a multiplayer platform game developed as the final project for my first year of my Bachelor's in Computer Engineering.
 The game was written in C using the SDL library and showcases foundational game development concepts and teamwork.

 ## Features